Veerabhadrayyabelur/News_API/README.md

 ## Features

 - Responsive design: The application is optimized for various screen sizes, providing a seamless user experience across devices.
-- News fetching: Utilizes a news API to fetch the latest news articles based on user preferences or predefined categories.
+- News fetching: Utilizes the [News API](https://newsapi.org/v2/top-headlines?country=us&category=business&apiKey=6538c9ed9de3408e8f49f083c3d55699) to fetch the latest news articles based on user preferences or predefined categories.
 - Dynamic content: Articles are dynamically loaded onto the page, allowing users to scroll through a continuous feed of news updates.
 - Customizable preferences: Users can customize their news feed by selecting preferred categories or topics.